hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `zones` - (Optional) Specifies a list of Availability Zones in which this Orchestrated Virtual Machine should be located.
 Changing this forces a new Orchestrated Virtual Machine to be created.

-~> **NOTE:** Due to a limitation of the Azure API at this time only one Availability Zone can be defined.
+-> **NOTE:** Due to a limitation of the Azure API at this time only one Availability Zone can be defined.

 * `tags` - (Optional) A mapping of tags which should be assigned to this Orchestrated Virtual Machine Scale Set.

+---

+A `additional_capabilities` block supports the following:

+* `ultra_ssd_enabled` - (Optional) Should the capacity to enable Data Disks of the `UltraSSD_LRS` storage account type be supported on this Orchestrated Virtual Machine Scale Set?
+Defaults to `false`.
+Changing this forces a new resource to be created.

 ---